-MAXIMUM COMPENSATION LIMIT Sample Clauses
+MAXIMUM COMPENSATION LIMIT Clause Samples

 MAXIMUM COMPENSATION LIMIT.
 The maximum compensation limit for Services pursuant to this PA shall be as stated in Attachment 3, Consultant’s Compensation, which shall not be exceeded by the Consultant.
 Consultant’s Compensation, as stated in Attachment 3, together with all prior and current project agreements to date, shall not cumulatively exceed the Maximum Compensation Limit (“MCL”) specified in the PSA.
 Nothing stated herein authorizes or approves an increase in the PSA MCL or in the compensation limit specified in Attachment 3.
-Consultant is fully responsible for not exceeding these limits and solely assumes and accepts all liability, cost, and expense for exceeding these limits.
+Consultant is fully responsible for not exceeding these limits and solely assumes and accepts all liability, cost and expense for exceeding these limits.

 MAXIMUM COMPENSATION LIMIT.
 The maximum compensation limit for services pursuant to this Project Agreement shall be DOLLARS ($ .00) as stated in Attachment 3, Consultant’s Compensation, which together with all prior and current PAs to date, does not and shall not cumulatively exceed the Maximum Compensation Limit specified in the PSA.
 Consultant is fully responsible for not exceeding this limit and solely assumes and accepts all liability, cost, and expense for exceeding this limit.